redcrowdigital/Cactus/README.md

     brew install yuicompressor

+Create or change to a different directory to store your Cactus sites in. e.g.

+    mkdir ~/Sites/cactus-sites
+    cd ~/Sites/cactus-sites

-Create your new Cactus site like this:
+Create your new Cactus site like this (using the path to wherever you installed Cactus):

-    python run.py create mysite
+    python ~/Sites/Cactus/run.py create mysite

 Change to your new site directory, and run the webserver:

     cd mysite
-    python ../run.py serve
+    python ~/Sites/Cactus/run.py serve

 Note that you can also use all the other Cactus commands via this method.
 A full list is available by running:

-    python ../run.py -h
+    python ~/Sites/Cactus/run.py -h

 In future we can add a bash script (or similar) to this project to make it a bit more convenient to use, but for now the above method should do the trick.